mkmcc/TiogaRevival/README.md

 * If you're interested in more examples, I have code for a number of my plots [here](https://github.com/mkmcc/TiogaPlots).

+## Where is the Tioga documentation

+Just in case, I made a copy of the official documentation and added it to this repo.
+It is under the folder `docs/`, and mirrored here: [Offline RDoc Documentation](https://mikemccourt.com/TiogaRevival/)

 ## Has this been tested?

 Not really, no.  And neither do I know how to code in Ruby.